alvarogaiotti/alvarogaiotti.github.io/content/about/index.md

 and for quite a while on causality.
 I focused especially on
 {{< rawhtml >}} <abbr
  title="Structural Causal Model">SCM</abbr><small>s</small>{{< /rawhtml>}},
-  with particular attention devoted to [Judea Pearl](https//:en.wikipedia.org/wiki/Judea_Pearl)'s thought, and tried to apply them to the development of a non-reductive theory of causality (which is quite a different beast compared to _old school_ theories).
-This effort culminated in the writing of my [Master's Thesis](ModelliCausali.pdf).
+  with particular attention devoted to [Judea Pearl](https//:en.wikipedia.org/wiki/Judea_Pearl)'s framework and thought, and tried to apply them to the development of a non-reductive theory of causality (which is quite a different beast compared to _old school_ theories).
+This effort culminated in the writing of my (soon to be translated in english) [Master's Thesis](ModelliCausali.pdf).
 If you wanna learn more about the incredible world of causality, I wrote a post about it: [go check it out](/posts/causality)!